abjer/sds/src/content/page/readings.md

 ## Session 15: Text data 1
+We introduce the concept of **Text as Data**, and apply our newly acquired knowledge of supervised learning to a text classification problem.
 #### Required readings

-- PML, following sections from chapter 8:
+- PML: following sections from chapter 8:
   - Preparing the IMDb movie review data for text processing
   - Introducing the bag-of-words model
   - Training a logistic regression model for document classification